What is 21 CFR Part 11?

 - Requires Electronic Signatures to be the equivalent of handwritten signatures, initials, and other general signings required by rules.

 - 21 CFR Part 11 applies to all data acquisition and evaluation steps.
 Primarily, you must perform a risk assessment for all processes or activities required.
 To manage risks, you will need to understand your business and the goals of your business so that you will be able to identify how to reduce/mitigate those risks using Part 11 controls.
 This can be achieved by Part 11 – Gap Analysis – “to document the system’s compliance status in relation to all the requirements of Part 11”.
 The gap analysis checklist included consideration for the following:

 - Process and procedures related to the use of electronic records and electronic signatures

 - Logical security, user permissions, and workflow enforcement

 - Documentation procedures and training management

-The Gap Analysis provides the company with insight to identify the gaps that might exists and remediate those gaps in the system.
-The Part 11 Gap Analysis also helps to create new requirements to comply with Part 11 regulations and it can also help improve to access the existing system.
+The Gap Analysis provides the company with insight into identifying the gaps that might exist and remediating those gaps in the system.
+The Part 11 Gap Analysis also helps to create new requirements to comply with Part 11 regulations, and it can also help improve access to the existing system.

 Why is Part 11 required?